 Medicare Part C

 Medicare Part C is part of the Medicare Policy that allows third-party healthcare companies to provide Medicare benefits.
-This allows users to have access to HMOs and PPOs, which is called Medicare Advantage Plans.
+This allows users to have access to HMOs and PPOs, which are called Medicare Advantage Plans.

 Medicare Part D